PIesPnuema/CiscoCodeSnippets/README.md

 Figure (2-4)

 ### Changing the configs in the body of the snippet
-- Very simple we just change, add, or delete the code inside the quotes found inside the ***body*** section of the json configuration
+- Very simple we just change, add, or delete the code inside the quotes found inside the ***body*** section of the JSON configuration

 ```
     "Cisco Initial Configuration": {